 Sweeping changes are expected in the way Australia's financial sector is regulated in the wake of the Final Report handed down by the Financial Services Royal Commission.
 From reforms to the markets for mortgage brokers, financial advisers and super fund providers, to major changes in the way the regulators can enforce their statutory duties, Commissioner Hayne's recommendations will impact almost every part of the banking, financial services and superannuation industries.

-NSW Labor Lawyers hosts this event which will distil the key findings of the Royal Commission, highlight areas of regulatory reform and provide an update on the state of financial sector enforcement - both public and private - post-Royal Commission.
+This event will distil the key findings of the Royal Commission, highlight areas of regulatory reform and provide an update on the state of financial sector enforcement - both public and private - post-Royal Commission.

 A panel of experts will discuss the major developments in regulation and enforcement arising from the Financial Services Royal Commission: